BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/assignments/cipher.md

 ## Elementary Number Theory

 The following is an overview of the number theory necessary to understand the encryption schemes in this homework.
-You can safely skip this section if you're already familiar with number theory, or if you're more comfortable engaging with the ciphers directly (we'll use language and terminology from this section, but not deeply).
+You can safely skip this section if you're already familiar with number theory, or if you're more comfortable engaging with the ciphers directly (we'll use language and terminology from this section, but not deeply). **This section may seem intimidating; to reiterate, you do not need to understand this math deeply to implement this assignment, and you certainly don't need it for the rest of the course.**

 ### Divisibility